lquincoso/MET-Museum-ML/README.md

 ## 🙏 Acknowledgments

-- Metropolitan Museum of Art for providing the API
+- Special thanks to the Metropolitan Museum of Art for providing the API that made this project possible.